+Withdrawals % Comparison Identification Please explain

+are from withdrawn with tool

+water stress areas with reporting

+water year

+stress

-withdrawn from areas with water with previous Identification tool Please explain Row 1 Yes Less than 1% WRI Aqueduct The Electric Power baseline water stress overlay was applied using the WRI Aqueduct Water Risk Atlas tool which categorises land into 5 water risk areas (Low Risk, Low to Medium Risk, Medium to High Risk, High Risk and Extremely High Risk) to compare to our asset locations.
+Row 1 Yes Less than 1% About the same WRI Aqueduct The Electric Power baseline water stress overlay was applied using the WRI Aqueduct Water Risk Atlas tool which categorises land into 5 water risk areas (Low Risk, Low to Medium Risk, Medium to High Risk, High Risk and Extremely High Risk) to compare to our asset locations.
 Centrica maintains an updated list of all assets with the ability to plot spatially via address.
-Our most water-intensive sites were then plotted on top of the WRI Risk Atlas to identify locations in areas of high-water stress.
-Peterborough and Glanford Brigg power stations, as well as Easington gas terminal are located in medium to high water-stressed areas; however, the total water withdrawals of these sites contribute less than 1% to Centrica's water withdrawals.
+Our most water-intensive sites were plotted on top of the WRI Risk Atlas to identify locations in areas of high-water stress.
+Peterborough and Clanford Brigg power stations, as well as Easington gas terminal are located in medium to high water-stressed areas; however, the total water withdrawals of these sites contribute less than 1% to Centrica's water withdrawals.
 This is the same as the previous year's submission where we had no material water intensive activities in water stressed areas.